top of page

 The entrance for Helena's Early Learning Playhouse enters into the living room.
 Since I don't have young children anymore, I want to have adult space, and what looks to be kid-free space at the end of the day and weekends.
 So, I've put some things together to make this happen.

 Each child will have a cubby and hook labeled with their name for personal items along the wall in the living room, entering the learning centers area.
-Children will now nap in the child care area.
-Each child over 1 year old and/or walking will be provided a cot, sheet, and blanket.
-Children will get to choose a stuffed animal from my Cuddle Buddy collection each week to be their sleeping partner.
 Infants under 1 year and/or not walking will be provided with their own pack'n play, located in the area between the living room and learning centers area so they can be seen and/or heard at all times.
 They will only be in the pack 'n play to sleep and to keep them safe at times our attention needs to be focused on something.
-Otherwise, they will be in the infant play area, our arms, or other areas where the activities are happening.
+Otherwise, they will be in the learning area, our arms, or other areas where the activities are happening.

-There will be learning toys kept in the living room to be used as needed.
 The TV is also located here; however, use will be limited to videos to expand learning of our curriculum and exercise videos for active time.
 This is required by TX minimum standards, so the TV will never be used just to keep children entertained.
 Children must also be 2 years or older to have screen time and it is now limited to 1 hour per day.
 The living room area may also be used for group time and other large group activities.
-Children are welcome on my home furniture; however, it will be important that children wear a diaper/pull-up if they are not fully potty trained and that they are taught to "sit" or "lay" on furniture.

 A parent board with all required documentation for parents, including my license, is located right inside the front door.
-You can also see closings or important information on the front door; however, these will also be texted.
-Sign in/out QR code is located by the front door.
+You can also see closings or important information by or on the front door; however, these will also be texted.

 importance of rest time